 - If an instructor moves or changes their address or changes employment with the school, they are required to notify Pet Emergency Education immediately providing the new shipping information to us through email.
 Any instructor that does not update their mailing address causing materials and supplies to be send to an incorrect or old address will be responsible for the shipping costs and any loss or damage to supplies incurred.

-- Instructors will teach using the Pet Emergency Education PowerPoint and lesson plans provided through the training Instructors are encouraged to add their own “spin” on their classes and may change and/or add pictures as long as the instructor has ownership and/or legal copyright approval for any pictures displayed in the presentation, however the steps to PetCPR+ must be followed without deviation.
+- Instructors will teach using the Pet Emergency Education PowerPoint and lesson plans provided through the Instructor Portal.
+Instructors are encouraged to add their own “spin” on their classes and may change and/or add pictures as long as the instructor has ownership and/or legal copyright approval for any pictures displayed in the presentation, however nothing may be removed from the presentation.

 - The program is designed to be approximately three hours of material.
 Instructors teaching in an educational facility may choose to break the information up between multiple class meetings.
 Distribution of the material is at the discretion of the instructors however students are not allowed to receive their certification cards and certificates until all material is completed and students have been “tested” and passed the CPR portion.

-- In order to become certified, each student must complete the entire program and demonstrate the steps to CPR on the mannequin start to finish accurately.
-At no time should a participant receive a certification card who has not completed all of the PetCPR+ program.
+performing CPR on the mannequin from start to finish accurately.
+At no time should a participant who has not completed all of the PetCPR+ program receive a certification card.
 If a student’s name is misspelled or incorrect on a card at the fault of the person submitting the registration page or payment link, a $3 reprint fee will be charged in order to receive a new card and certificate.